 By nullifying its own status as art, The ABC Shop opens the space for the viewer to catch a glimpse of art.
 By not claiming to be anything but a “real shop,” there is room for an imaginative gesture; there is silence such that whispers might be heard.
 This is not the performative nullity that is seen throughout the rest of the fair; this is complete nullity.
 And here, we should not forget that true “nullity, however, is a secret quality that cannot be claimed by just anyone.
 Insignificance—real insignificance, the victorious challenge to meaning, the shedding of sense, the art of disappearance of meaning—is the rare quality of a few exceptional works that never strive for it.”
 (28) Where art potentially lies; precisely in the space left for it.

-opens the space for the viewer to catch a glimpse of art
+The ABC Shop opens the space for the viewer to catch a glimpse of art

 by not claiming to be anything but a “real shop” – Jeremy Fernando